mziyabo/argocd-aws-secret-plugin/README.md

 Before using the plugin in Argo CD you must follow the steps to install the plugin to your Argo CD instance.
 Once the plugin is installed, you can use it 3 ways.

-1. Select your plugin via the UI by selecting New App and then changing Directory at the bottom of the form to be argocd-vault-plugin.
+1. Select your plugin via the UI by selecting New App and then changing Directory at the bottom of the form to be aws-secret-plugin.

-2. Apply a Argo CD Application yaml that has argocd-vault-plugin as the plugin.
+2. Apply a Argo CD Application yaml that has aws-secret-plugin as the plugin.

 ```
 apiVersion: argoproj.io/v1alpha1